 TIP: If you want to visit Yellowstone in winter, but are not sure where to start, you may want to check this 5-day Yellowstone winter wildlife tour that starts and ends in Bozeman.
 It’s a great tour for those who want to see wildlife, especially wolves.

 This area of outstanding natural beauty is not without its dangers and over the years there have been at least 20 people killed by its thermal features.
 Don’t let this scare you though – visiting Grand Prismatic Spring is perfectly safe and there is nothing to worry about, as long as you follow the signs and don’t do any stupid things.

 The boardwalks at the Grand Prismatic are not just a convenient viewing platform; they also offer protection from the hazards of the local terrain.
 Many deaths and severe injuries have been caused by visitors going ‘off trail’ and stepping through the thin crust of the earth into the boiling waters below.

 There are hardly any railings alongside the boardwalks at the Grand Prismatic, so you may want to hold on to your kids’ hands.

 Even if you feel tempted to ‘test the waters’ by putting in a finger to see how hot they are, please don’t!
-Yellowstone Rangers believe that the number of injuries at the geothermal springs are higher than recorded, since many people are too embarrassed to admit to burns caused by dipping their fingers into thermal pools.
+Yellowstone Rangers believe that the number of injuries at the geothermal springs are higher than recorded since many people are too embarrassed to admit to burns caused by dipping their fingers into thermal pools.

 There is abundant wildlife in the area, including untamed bison and bears.
 It’s not very likely you’ll see lots of wildlife during the busiest hours of the day.
-However, if you do see any wildlife, remember to keep safe distance at all times.
+However, if you do see any wildlife, remember to keep a safe distance at all times.

 Dogs are not allowed in this area at all.